Arrest On Green Sparks Debate | New Haven Independent

 They stood a few feet away from the officers dealing with the other arrests and intoxication problems.
 Richardson’s back was to the officers.
 But they could hear his remarks.

 The next moments are visible in an officer body camera video police released Wednesday afternoon to the Independent.
+(It appears at the top of this story.)

 “What rights are you speaking of?”
 Officer John Brangi asked Richardson.